wenadev/machine-learning/auto_dnn/README.md

 ## Predicting Fuel Consumption using Deep Neural Network

 The program:
-- Trains a poor deep neural network (DNN) model using keras.models.Sequential to predict mpg in such a way that the model intentionally overfits the training data using 100 epochs.
+- Trains a poor deep neural network (DNN) model that predicts the target variable (MPG) by deliberately overfitting the training data.
-- Generates a graph that depicts loss and performance metric (e.g., mse, mae, or other) for both the training and the validation sets.
+- Generates a graph that depicts loss and performance metric (mean absolute percentage & mean absolute error) for both the training and the validation sets.

 ### Poor model
 ![graph](d.png)

-- Improves the model from (d) by changing some hyperparameters using 100 epochs.
 ### Good model

 ![graph](e.png)

-- Generates a second graph that depicts loss and performance metric for both the training and the validation sets.

 ### Built With
 * [Dataset](https://archive.ics.uci.edu/ml/datasets/Wine)